 However, logs are text-based and easily manipulated.
 A common tactic of hackers is to modify or delete log files in order to eliminate traces of their unauthorized intrusion.
 Once an intruder gains access to a system, any logs stored on that system, or in an environment to which that system has access, should be considered compromised and suspect.

-The only way to mitigate this behavior is by using an external logging system that is blockchain-based, so that information logged there is permanent, unchangeable and verifiable.
+The only way to mitigate this behavior is by using an external and immutable logging system, so that information logged there is permanent, unchangeable and verifiable.
 No deletion of log file information can ever take place, and no covering of tracks can occur.